Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_jokes.md

 # Chatbot Tells Random Jokes

-Excellent, Question Answering Bot!
-Your chatbot is smart!
-But chatbots should be FUN too!
-Can you make it tell random jokes?

-## 🎯 Today's Mission
 Add joke-telling abilities with random selection!

-## 📚 Before You Start
-You know how to use `random.choice()` and lists.

-## Let's Do It!
+## What to Do
-1. Read the code - see the joke feature!
-2. Press the green **Run** button
+1. Press Run
-3. Ask for a joke!
+2. Ask for a joke!

 ```python
 import random